December 10, 2003

-Our calendar for bicyclists and skaters is still going strong with Critical Mass leading the way.
-The monthly Critical Mass, in fact, has become one of NYC’s most spectacular and fun events, with a clear message about balancing the use of our streets and sharing space between pedestrians, bikes, and cars.
-While TIME’S UP! does not lead or control the route for this event, we work on publicity, themes, and post-ride events.
-We’re confident that these efforts have contributed significantly to building Critical Mass in NYC.
+- Critical Mass: This monthly event for bicyclists and skaters has become one of NYC’s most spectacular and fun events, with a clear message about balancing the use of our streets and sharing space between pedestrians, bikes, and cars.
+While TIME’S UP does not lead or control the route for the ride, we work on publicity, themes, and after-events.
+Between Bike Summer and our efforts, we’re confident that Critical Mass has grown tremendously in NYC, with over a thousand riders in the summer and for the traditional Halloween Ride.
+Critical Mass NYC has maintained a positive and fun vibe, inviting the public to join us.
+Increased biking helps to keep our greenways alive and our bridges open.

-TIME’S UP! also continues to conduct a number of ongoing activities, including ecological tours in the South Bronx, on the Lower East Side, and around New York City’s waterfront.
-We also make educational presentations at schools, the New York City Bike Show, and other public events, during which we often screen videos produced by our volunteers.
+- Education and Outreach: TIME’S UP continues to conduct ongoing educational activities, including ecological tours in the South Bronx, on the Lower East Side, and around New York City’s waterfront.
+We also make educational presentations at schools and other public events, during which we often screen videos produced by our volunteers.
+In 2004, we also expanded our work in Brooklyn, initiating auto-free moonlight rides and traffic-calming actions in Prospect Park.

-TIME’S UP! is run on a shoestring budget solely by volunteers.
+TIME’S UP is run on a shoestring budget solely by volunteers.
 All of the above was accomplished thanks to their enormous efforts.
 But we couldn’t do it without your financial support.
-With BikeSummer coming up, we need your help more than ever.
-Please remember TIME’S UP! when you are making your year-end contributions.
-TIME’S UP! is a 501 (c) 3 non-profit organization, and your donations are tax-deductible according to the law.
-We gratefully accept donations online (through PayPal) and by mail.
+With all of our activities growing, we need your help more than ever.
+Please remember TIME’S UP when you are making your year-end contributions.
+TIME’S UP is a 501 (c) 3 non-profit organization, and your donations are tax-deductible according to the law.

-Faced with threats to public space and the environment, and the prospect of a war driven by America’s dependence on oil, the work of organizations such as TIME’S UP is more important than ever.
-We hope you’ll join us in 2003, at our events, and for BikeSummer.
-Hopefully, together we can build a more peaceful, more sustainable world, starting in our city.
+The work of organizations such as TIME’S UP is more important than ever.
+We hope you’ll join us in 2004 at events, rides, and other activities.
+Together, we can build a more peaceful, more sustainable world, starting in our city.

 Thanks for your support!